My Equipment

 When reading work aloud, proofreading errors stand out clearly.
 I pause the recording, fix the error in the manuscript file, and re-record that sentence, all on the fly.

-- Dress in silent clothing, remove watches, rings, anything that might make noise.
+- Dress in quiet clothing, remove watches, rings, anything that might make noise.

 - Open manuscript on tablet.
 Don’t TAP the tablet because it will put a thud on the microphone.
 Slide to advance the text.
 (SSSHHH!)